 Should I work out when sore?
 I recommend you walk, walk, and walk.
 This low-intensity cardio promotes blood flow and aids recovery while getting rid of metabolic waste.

-Regular zone 2 cardio e.g. walking, has been shown to have anti-inflammatory effects by modulating the immune system and reducing levels of inflammatory markers.
+Regular zone 2 cardio e.g. walking, has been shown to have anti-inflammatory effects by reducing levels of inflammatory markers.
 Zone 2 is cardio that doesn’t spike your heart rate.

 Walking helps in ridding the body of metabolic waste through several physiological processes.